 Skip to content

-The igir clean command can be used when writing (igir copy, igir move, and igir link) to delete files from the --output <path> directory that are either:
+The igir clean command can be used when writing (igir copy, igir move, and igir link) to delete files from the --output <path> directory that were not considered for writing.

 The golden rule